jeanbaptistemora/fluidattacks-universe2/docs/src/docs/about/security/resilience/redundant-roles.md

 ---
 id: redundant-roles
-title: Redundant roles
+title: Redundant Roles
-sidebar_label: Redundant roles
+sidebar_label: Redundant Roles
 slug: /about/security/resilience/redundant-roles
 ---

-Every role within the organization has a minimum of two different employees executing its tasks.
+Each role within the organization has a minimum of two different employees executing its tasks.
-This allows us to be able to fill the gap in case an employee goes on sick leave, vacation, etc.
+This allows us to be able to fill the gap in case an employee is absent due to illness, vacation, etc.